Author: Dr. Jean-Paul Rodrigue, Dr. Theo Notteboom and Dr. Athanasios Pallis

 3. Port Migration

 As the geography of port traffic can change given shifting commercial trends, the location of port terminals can also be subject to migration and relocation.
 The main difference between terminal migration and relocation is that relocation implies closing the old terminal facility once the terminal has migrated to a new site.
-In contrast, migration involves the use of a new terminal site in addition to the existing site.
-This typically implies a development away from obsolete facilities near the urban core to peripheral locations with ample space and better nautical accessibility for ports within urban areas.
+In contrast, migration involves using a new terminal site in addition to the existing site.
+This typically implies a development from obsolete facilities near the urban core to peripheral locations with ample space and better nautical accessibility for ports within urban areas.
 These can be downstream on a river, laterally along a coastline, or outward into the sea through land reclamation.
 If a large share of a port’s terminals migrates, then the port itself is said to have migrated, which may incite changes in its governance structure as the existing port authority may not have jurisdiction in the locations the facilities have migrated to.

 The main drivers of port terminal migration involve: